dirkfabisch/mediator/_posts/2015-04-24-meteor_typescript.markdown

 It was big news for the web development community when Google & Microsoft announced that Angular 2 will be built with TypeScript.
 Lack of static typing in JavaScript often lets bugs get into the codebase unnoticed.
 This is especially true in the magical world of Meteor, where the ability to built awesome apps amazingly fast comes at a cost.
 TypeScript compiles to JS and lets you regain the safety of the static-typing.

-We’ve been using TypeScript in development for more than a year now, and now that we became fans of Meteor, it was crucial for us to make it run on TypeScript.
+We’ve been using TypeScript in development for more than a year now and now that we became fans of Meteor it was crucial for us to make it run on TypeScript.
 Although there are still some rough edges, it has worked brilliantly and already saved us a lot of time.

 #It’s painful to build <u>large</u> Meteor projects with pure JavaScript
-Dynamic typing in JavaScript surely streamlines writing the code, especially at the beginning, but it makes development much more costly as the project moves on.
+Dynamic typing in JavaScript surely streamlines writing code, especially at the beginning, but it makes development much more costly as the project moves on.
 Function declarations bear no meaning about the types of the arguments and bad design is encouraged.
-It also limits the support the IDEs can give.
-In contrast, static typing turns the code into its own documentation and lets the IDEs support refactoring extensively, while acting as the first layer guarding against introduction of errors.
+It also limits support the IDEs can give.
+In contrast, static typing turns code into its own documentation and lets the IDEs support refactoring extensively, while acting as the first layer guarding against introduction of errors.

-Meteor’s design makes it extremely easy to start building impressive applications with it.
+Meteor’s design makes it extremely easy to start building impressive applications.
 However, this comes at a cost of things being magically matched between files by their names and injected in various places.
 This is especially true when you’re using the great Iron:Router package, which provides URL routes, controllers and layouts.
 It’s just too easy for changes to break things, since all the matching of methods names, session variable names, templates’ helpers, events and data is done by their string names and all related errors happen on runtime.

 Meteor projects often struggle with regression errors, that could be eliminated by compile-time verification.
 Refactorings are complicated and the possibilities for IDE support limited.